cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 ## cloudify.gcp.nodes.SubNetwork
 **Derived From:** [cloudify.nodes.Subnet]({{< relref "blueprints/built-in-types.md" >}})

-A GCP Subnetwork.
-Must be connected to a Network using `cloudify.gcp.relationships.contained_in_network`.
+A GCP subnetwork.
+Must be connected to a network using `cloudify.gcp.relationships.contained_in_network`.

 Only networks with the `auto_subnets` property disabled can be used.